HuzunluArtemis/TurkishAdblockList/README-EN.md

 Detailed information (Turkish): [bilgiler 1](https://eksisozluk.com/nano-defender--5646917?a=nice) - [bilgiler 2](https://eksisozluk.com/nano-adblocker--5649314?a=nice)

-## What is Recommended for Windows?
+## What is Recommended for Windows/Linux/Mac?

 - You can effectively filter element by using [uBlock Origin](https://github.com/gorhill/uBlock) in your browser.
 To do so, first obtain the one for your browser: [for Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=tr) -
 [for Firefox](https://addons.mozilla.org/tr/firefox/addon/ublock-origin/) - [for Edge](https://microsoftedge.microsoft.com/addons/detail/ublock-origin/odfafepnkmbhccpbejgmiehpchacaeak) - [for Opera](https://microsoftedge.microsoft.com/addons/detail/ublock-origin/odfafepnkmbhccpbejgmiehpchacaeak)